StitchMl/MantiMetrics/docs/jira.md

 ## JIRA Integration

-This document describes how the **JiraClient** module of MantiMetrics integrates with JIRA to extract and filter resolved 'Bug' tickets, then labelling the methods as defective ('buggy') or not.
+This document describes how the **JiraClient** module of MantiMetrics integrates with JIRA to extract and filter resolved 'Bug' tickets, then labeling the methods as defective ('buggy') or not.

 ---